girder/girder/docs/plugins.rst

 ------------------

 The provenance tracker plugin logs changes to items and to any other resources that have been configured in the plugin settings.
-Each change record include a version number, the old and new values of any changed information, the ID of the user that made the change, the current date and time, and the type of change that occurred.
+Each change record includes a version number, the old and new values of any changed information, the ID of the user that made the change, the current date and time, and the type of change that occurred.